rian39/lists/log.md

 - starting to put paper edits in.
 How many in 30 minutes?
 - roughly 80 edits to do.
 - did 20 edits in about 90 minutes of work.
 With 80 edits, that means about 3 more sessions of work.
 Should be able to submit next week.

+## Fri 17 Mar 2017 14:22:25 GMT
+- aiming for 20 edits today: DONE
+- finally got some turow -- it is pretty relevant -- focused on shopping ... but how would I relate to it?
+Don't disagree with it, but doesn't offer much of a way forward.
+Maybe could compare to Hansen?